merenlab/merenlab.org/_posts/anvio/2018-12-01-combining-annotation-sources-for-pan.md

 ```

 ### Adding genome/bin info
-Now all our genomes in a single contigs database.
+Now all our genomes are in a single contigs database.
 To access to each genome separately, we need to [import a collection](/2016/06/22/anvio-tutorial-v2/#anvi-import-collection), which is a 2-column tab-delimited (headerless) file holding inormation regarding which contig belongs to which bin (or genome in our case).

 This requires being able to identify your genomes based on their contig identifiers as we're going to do here, if you have trouble with this with your own data, feel free to [message me](https://twitter.com/AstrobioMike) and I will try to help out :)